 Because of routine use of the Logbook, assessments and judgments of competence are made within the same parameters by both the Overall Evaluator and the Assessor.

 Measurement of Competence is established in by the OE’s observations and perusal of the Trainees work on a day-by-day basis, other witness testimony and work samples that are checked perused and examined by the OE.

 Resulting from feedback by the OE to the Trainee, a Portfolio of Evidence is built up, which is critically analysed when the ATC undergoes a Monitoring Site Visit.
 This means that each Trainee has an opportunity to assess his progress in conjunction with both the Assessor conducting Monitoring Site Visits as well as the Overall Evaluator, on an ongoing basis.

-The success of SAIPA outcome based training programme lies in continuous evaluation, guidance and counselling of the Trainee Accountant by, primarily, the resident Overall Evaluator of the ATC and, secondly, the SAIPA Assessor conducting a site visit.
+The success of SAIPA outcome-based training programme lies in the continuous evaluation, guidance and counselling of the Trainee Accountant by, primarily, the resident Overall Evaluator of the ATC and, secondly, the SAIPA Assessor conducting a site visit.

 The Logbook is the complete record of the Trainee’s progress and the framework for evaluation and assessment.
 Because it fulfils this critical role in the life of the Trainee, the ATC and SAIPA, this item must be kept in safe-custody at all times.

 If required between evaluations, it is the duty of the OE to intervene immediately he/she becomes aware of any difficulty encountered or delinquency shown by the Trainee.

 In addition, it is an expressed principle of the SAIPA practical component Learnership, that problems or concerns by either the ATC or the Trainee will receive the urgent attention of the SAIPA Accreditation, Compliance and Development Department via the dispute process detailed on the SAIPA website.